exakat/exakat/docs/Rules.rst

 ###############

 Strtr() replaces characters by others in a string.
-When using strings, `'strtr() <http://www.php.net/strtr>`_ replaces characters as long as they have a replacement.
+When using strings, `strtr() <http://www.php.net/strtr>`_ replaces characters as long as they have a replacement.
 All others are ignored.

-In particular, `'strtr() <http://www.php.net/strtr>`_ works on strings of the same size, and cannot be used to remove chars.
+In particular, `strtr() <http://www.php.net/strtr>`_ works on strings of the same size, and cannot be used to remove chars.

 .. code-block:: php